katur/eegi/README_database_migration.md

 ## Data Migration Script

 A script is used to migrate new or updated records.
 It does not yet account for deleted records, so should be run from scratch on a truncated database just prior to the official migration to the new database.

 The script lives in `utils/management/commands`, and can be run with:

-    ./manage.py migrate_legacy_data
+    ./manage.py migrate_legacy_database

 Please see the script's documentation for more information (including where to enter legacy database connection information, optional arguments to run only part of the script, the actual queries performed on the legacy database, etc).

 In a nutshell, however, the script is broken into about 10 steps,